kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_flashlight.md

 You can set the flashlight to automatically turn off after a certain amount of time by enabling 'Settings > Flashlight > Automatically turn off' and selecting the desired time.
 This can be useful to save battery if you forget to turn off the flashlight.

 ## Toggle with volume buttons
 You can set the flashlight to toggle on or off when you press either volume button by enabling 'Settings > Flashlight > Toggle with volume buttons'.
-This only works while Trail Sense is open.
+This only works while Ocean Sense is open.

 ## Quick action